 3. Schedules for Testing

-A test schedule is elaborated by Project Managers and helps to monitor the testing process.
+A test schedule, created by Project Managers, helps to monitor the testing process.

 4. Risks and Assumptions